Insoles for Flat Feet

 For Flat Feet We Recommend:

-The M-Series offers the greatest degree of cushion and arch support, can help redistribute pressure, and allow for better overall alignment, making them excellent insoles for flat feet.
+The T-Series offers the greatest degree of cushion and arch support, can help redistribute pressure, and allow for better overall alignment, making them excellent insoles for flat feet.
 They are ideal for daily wear in regular volume shoes such as walking shoes, athletic trainers, and work boots.
-The M-Series incorporates Protalus's patented alignment technology to provide the stability and comfort you need.
+The T-Series incorporates Protalus's patented alignment technology to provide the stability and comfort you need.

-Designed for athletic shoes & work boots with a non-removable insole.
+Designed for casual or slip-on shoes with a non-removable insole.

-Designed for athletic shoes & work boots with a removable insole.
+Designed for casual or slip-on shoes with a removable insole.

 How do you alleviate pain from flat feet?